ClojureBridge/Workshops/docs/workshop-listing-guide.md

 for the workshop. (e.g. "Men may attend as a woman's guest.")
 For
 example:

-> *If you are focusing on a particular constituency, include text like the
+> *If you are focusing on a particular demographic, include text like the
 > following: "This workshop is intended to reach out to women who are new
 > to Clojure.
 To register, you must identify as a woman."*
 >